The areas of the "Design" module

 Element settings

-Here you will find the two buttons "Styles" and "Options" with which you can switch between the CSS properties (styles) of the elements and the settings (such as title, size, etc.).
-The settings defined for the respective element selected in the layout structure are displayed in both areas.
+Here you will find the two buttons "Styles" and "Options", which you can use to switch between the CSS properties (styles) of the elements and the settings (such as title, size, etc.).
+The settings defined for the element selected in the layout structure are displayed in both areas.

-Click "Options" to edit the properties of the currently selected element.
+Click on "Options" to edit the properties of the currently selected element.

 Options